 Crypto Wallet license in Estonia – Nexo Services OÜ

-However, there is a company Nexo Services OÜ, incorporated in Estonia and the possession of the crypto wallet and crypto exchange license.
+However, there is a company Nexo Services OÜ, incorporated in Estonia, and the crypto wallet and crypto exchange license.
 However, there is no reference to this company on the Nexo website.

 Although Nexo has a crypto wallet license in Estonia, the Estonian regulator has not authorized Nexo services in Estonia.

-Practically the regulator is stating that the Credissimo (the partner company of Nexo) does not have a license to grant credit and Nexo does not have a license to intermediate the credit (Nexo would intermediate the P2P fiat loans from the Credissimo against the crypto collateral).
+Practically, the regulator states that Credissimo (the partner company of Nexo) does not have a license to grant credit, and Nexo does not have a license to intermediate the credit (Nexo would intermediate the P2P fiat loans from the Credissimo against the crypto collateral).

-Nexo services are disabled in Estonia – it’s not possible to access Nexo with Estonian IP address.
+Nexo services are disabled in Estonia – it’s impossible to access Nexo with an Estonian IP address.

 Nexo and Credissimo share the same owners.
 Credissimo developed his business in Bulgaria.
 Nexo has a development and operations center in Bulgaria.
-However, the “Terms and Conditions” state that Bulgarian residents are not allowed to use the Nexo services.
-If looking on the website of Bulgarian National Bank, then one can see, that Nexo or Credissimo are not listed in the list of financial institutions or credit intermediaries.
+However, the “Terms and Conditions” state that Bulgarian residents cannot use the Nexo services.
+If looking on the website of Bulgarian National Bank, then one can see that Nexo or Credissimo are not listed in the list of financial institutions or credit intermediaries.